-- 1. Must be a Licensed Practical Nurse with a current license in good standing and qualified to practice nursing in the State of Virginia. - Complete the following prerequisite courses with a "C" or better from an Institution of Higher Learning accredited by an accrediting agency recognized by the U.S. Secretary of Education: - A. Anatomy & Physiology I and II (If you take NAS 161& 162 you do not need to take Microbiology and Anatomy & Physiology II and II) - B. Microbiology - C. General/Introduction to Psychology - D. College Mathematics (Algebra) - E. College English Composition - F. Speech/Public Speaking/Communication - 3.
-Complete the TEAS Test and score at "proficiency level" - 4.
-Submit an Online Application with non-refundable Application Fee of \$ 100.00. - Provide evidence of high school completion by submission of high school diploma, official transcripts, GED Certificate, or College Degree transcripts - 6.
-Submit Official College Transcripts with required prerequisite courses.
+- 1. The student must be a Licensed Practical Nurse with a current license in good standing and qualified to practice nursing in the State of Virginia. - 2.
+The student must complete the following prerequisite courses with a grade of "C" or better from an Institution of Higher Learning accredited by an accrediting agency recognized by the U.S. Department of Education: - A. Anatomy & Physiology I and II (If you take NAS 161& 162 you do not need to take Microbiology and Anatomy & Physiology II and II) - B. Microbiology - C. General/Introduction to Psychology - D. College Mathematics (Algebra) - E. College English Composition - F. Speech/Public Speaking/Communication - 3.
+The student must complete the TEAS VI Test and score at "proficiency level."
+Students may take the TEAS VI Test no more than two times in each admission cycle - 4.
+The student must submit an Online Application with non-refundable Application Fee of \$100.00. - 5.
+The student must provide evidence of high school completion by submission of one of the following: - a high school diploma, or - an official high school transcript, or - a GED Certificate, or - an associate's degree, or - an official college transcript showing successful completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that does not result in the awarding of an associate's degree, but that is acceptable for full credit toward a bachelor's degree at any institution, or - an official college transcript showing enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program. - 6.
+High school diplomas/transcripts from other countries are acceptable toward the student eligibility general requirement, as long as the diploma is equivalent to a U.S. high school diploma.
+Students are required to have their high school diplomas/transcripts credential evaluated by a company designated by Standard College that offers such a service. - 7.
+The student must submit his/her Official College Transcripts with required prerequisite courses. - 8.
+The student must submit three (3) written references on the approved school's form including: - A. One (1) supervisory work reference - B. Two (2) character references from persons not related to the applicant

-- 7. Submit three (3) written references on the approved school's form including: - A. One (1) supervisory work reference - B. Two (2) character references from persons not related to the applicant - 8.
-Attend an admission interview. - Provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner within 30 days of enrollment, including but not limited to: - A. A negative TB skin test or chest x-ray. - B. A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - C. A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program. - Demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed within 30 days of enrollment. - Documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program. - 12.
-Successfully complete Fundamental Nursing Skills and Concepts Validation Course with a 79.5% or higher.
+- 9. The student must attend an admission interview. - 10.
+The student must provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner within 30 days of enrollment, including but not limited to: - A. A negative TB skin test or chest x-ray. - B. A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - C. A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program. - 11.
+The student must demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed within 30 days of enrollment. - 12.
+The student must provide documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program. - 13.
+The student must successfully complete Fundamental Nursing Skills and Concepts Validation Course with a 79.5% or higher.